Top 10 Cooling Essential Oils (+ Recipes)

 This list is far from exhaustive!
 There are many more cooling essential oils than we could include in this post.

 For example, while you’ll see lime and orange oils in the list, all of the citrus oils are actually cooling.
-And while peppermint is the only mint oil listed, the other mints are equally cooling (such as corn mint oil and spearmint).
-Many of the floral oils and conifers also have a gently cooling touch (though it’s not as pronounced as in the mints or eucalyptus).
+And while peppermint is the only mint oil listed, the other mints are equally cooling (such as corn mint essential oil and spearmint essential oil).
+Many of the floral essential oils, like lavender essential oil, and conifers also have gentle cooling properties (though it’s not as pronounced as in the mint oils or eucalyptus oil).

 * SAFETY NOTES: Be sure to check each oil’s product page for individual safety concerns.

-While some oils (such as German chamomile) are very gentle on skin, others (like menthol-rich peppermint) can be harsh on skin if used at high dilutions.
+While some of the above essential oils (such as German chamomile essential oil) are very gentle on skin, others (like menthol-rich peppermint essential oil) can be harsh on skin if used at high dilutions.

 For example, in low concentrations, menthol feels blissfully cooling (as we’ve discussed above).
 But at high concentrations, that cool sensation becomes hot and uncomfortable.